 The Wild Atlantic Way is one of the longest defined coastal driving routes in the world.
 Running for 2500 kilometres along the west coast of Ireland from Malin Head in the north to Mizen Head in the south.
 This outstanding route passes through nine counties and three provinces as it winds its way along the rugged and untamed west coast of Ireland.

 One of the more unusual features found on The Wild Atlantic Way is a 300m long tunnel that travels right through the centre of Umphin Island.
-The tunnel starts at one of the many huge sea caves on the sea ward side of the island and ends at the smaller sea cave beside the sheltered raised shingle beach on the landward side of the island.
-The tunnel is the perfect size for a kayak and has a 40m long section of complete darkness at about mid passage.
+The tunnel starts at one of the many huge sea caves on the seaward side of the island and ends at the smaller sea cave beside the sheltered raised shingle beach on the landward side of the island.
+The tunnel is the perfect size for a kayak at the correct tide state and has a 40m long section of complete darkness at about mid passage.

-For a safe traverse of the passage you will need very calm seas with anything over a metre from south through west to north causing huge amounts of motion in the sea ward cave entrance.
-The ideal tide is about an hour after low at about 1.0m and remember to bring with you as much artificial light as you can carry.
+For a safe traverse of the passage, you will need very calm seas with anything over a metre from the south through west to north causing huge amounts of motion in the seaward cave entrance.
+The ideal tide is about an hour after low at about 1.0m just remember to bring with you as much artificial light as you can carry.

 At Unique Ascent we can take you to the most adventurous and atmospheric locations in Ireland, from the summit of Tormore Island to the centre of The Table sea stack below Slieve League.
 These adventurous days out will take you way beyond anything else commercially available in Ireland.
 These are days out you will never forget for all the right reasons.

 If this all seems a wee bit too much, we specialise in providing you and your family on outstanding adventures in places very rarely visited.